I Beg Your Pardon

-"I Beg Your Pardon" is the debut single by Canadian synth-pop duo Kon Kan, from their 1989 debut album Move to Move.
-It was written by Kon Kan member Barry Harris, and American musician Joe South, who is credited due to the song's sampling of Lynn Anderson's 1970 hit "Rose Garden", which he wrote.
+"I Beg Your Pardon" is a song by Canadian musical duo Kon Kan from their 1989 debut album Move to Move, released as their debut single in 1988.
+It was written and produced by Barry Harris.
+American musician Joe South also received a songwriting credit, due to the song's sampling of Lynn Anderson's 1970 hit "Rose Garden", which South wrote.

-"I Beg Your Pardon" also contains samples of other songs, including GQ's "Disco Nights (Rock-Freak)", Silver Convention's "Get Up and Boogie", and Spagna's "Call Me".
-Music critic James Masterton wrote that the song was one of the first big club hits to contain prominent samples.